Robert Griffin III: Personal life

 Griffin began dating fellow Baylor student Rebecca Liddicoat in 2009, and the two were married on July 6, 2013.
-Rebecca gave birth to the couple's first child, a daughter in 2015.
+Rebecca gave birth to the couple's first child, a daughter, in 2015.
 On August 16, 2016, it was reported that Griffin and his wife were separated and in the process of filing for divorce.

-In August 2016, Griffin and Estonian heptathlete Grete Šadeiko became romantically linked.
+Also in August 2016, Griffin and Estonian heptathlete Grete Šadeiko became romantically linked.
 They were engaged on May 13, 2017.
 In 2017, Griffin announced via Instagram the birth of his second daughter.
-The couple married on March 10, 2018.
+The couple married on March 10, 2018; she is now Grete Griffin.
 His third daughter was born in September 2019.
-On December 31, 2022, Griffin had abruptly left Pat McAfee's alternate broadcast of the December 2022 Fiesta Bowl after learning that Šadeiko was in labor with the couple's third child.
+On December 31, 2022, Griffin abruptly left Pat McAfee's alternate broadcast of the December 2022 Fiesta Bowl after learning that Grete was in labor with his fourth child.

 Griffin grew up as a fan of the Denver Broncos and Mike Shanahan, whom he played under for his first two seasons with the Redskins.
-Griffin is an evangelical christian, and has said his relationship with God is his "most important influence."
+Griffin is an evangelical Christian, and has said his relationship with God is his "most important influence."
+He does not smoke, drink alcohol, or use drugs, saying that "I need my body to be at its peak performance, and I want to have a long career."

-Before the start of his rookie season with the Washington Redskins, Griffin had signed a number of endorsement deals from companies such as Adidas, Castrol Motor Oil, EA Sports, EvoShield, Gatorade, Nissan, and Subway.
+Before the start of his rookie season with the Washington Redskins, Griffin had signed a number of endorsement deals from companies including Adidas, Castrol Motor Oil, EA Sports, EvoShield, Gatorade, Nissan, and Subway.
 According to ESPN's Dollars blog, Griffin had "earned more than any other rookie in NFL history before throwing his first regular-season pass," largely as a result of endorsements.

 Griffin has his own charitable foundation called the RGIII foundation, which helps underprivileged youth, military families, and victims of domestic violence.
 In December 2022, the foundation gave a one-day shopping spree at Walmart for 25 Boys & Girls Clubs members in his hometown of Copperas Cove, Texas.
 The foundation also donated 10,500 meals to the North Texas Food Bank in February 2021.
 Griffin has also been involved with the Family of 3 foundation to help three new struggling families each year.

-While Griffin was playing for the Redskins, he lived in the Washington, D.C. suburb of Leesburg, Virginia until April 2016 when he sold his home for $2.7 million.
+While Griffin played for the Redskins, he lived in Leesburg, Virginia, a suburb of Washington, D.C., until April 2016 when he sold his home for $2.7 million.
 He then purchased a home in Montgomery, Texas for $2.25 million.